tamunoWoks/Linear_Regression_Model_Representation_practice/univariate_linear_regression.md

 - Use of Matplotlib for data visualization
 - Training data representation and basic exploration
 - Plotting data points to visualize the relationship between the variables
+### Requirements
+To run this notebook, ensure you have the following dependencies installed:
+- Python (>=3.7)
+- Jupyter Notebook
+- NumPy
+- Matplotlib